-In the annual stockholders' meeting held in 2013, Mr. Ramon S. Ang, the Chairman of the meeting, represented and voted the shares registered in the names of SEA Refinery Corporation, San Miguel Corporation, and the Petron Corporation Employees' Retirement Plan.
-The representation of the aforementioned stockholders for the Annual Stockholders' Meeting will be based on the proxy, if any, that they will file in accordance with this Information Statement and the Company's By-laws.
+In the annual stockholders' meeting held in 2014, Mr. Ramon S. Ang, the Chairman of the meeting, represented and voted the shares registered in the names of SRC, SMC and PCERP.
+The representation of the afore-mentioned stockholders for the Annual Stockholders' Meeting will be based on the proxy that they will file in accordance with this Information Statement and the Company's By-Laws.